ellykipkoge/ellykipkoge.github.io/_pages/about.md

 - Personalized Medicine: Flexible methods for indentifying predictive biomarkers in Oncology.

-Beyond research, I am also interested in statitical communication looking at how to distill complex statitical concepts to make them easy to understand, and promoting proper use of statistical methods and interpretation.
+Beyond research, I am also interested in statitical communication looking at how to distill complex statitical concepts to make them easy to understand, and promoting proper use of statistical methods.